polakowo/textai/MoviePlots/README.md

 - [Fine-tuning RoBERTa (fastai + huggingface)](https://github.com/polakowo/transformers/tree/master/MoviePlots/genre_prediction/RoBERTa)
 - [Fine-tuning LM of BERT (huggingface)](https://github.com/polakowo/transformers/tree/master/MoviePlots/genre_prediction/BERT/lm_finetuning)
 - [Web application for detecting genres (supports huggingface only)](https://github.com/polakowo/transformers/tree/master/MoviePlots/genre_prediction/app)

+#### Instructions

+Every notebook is meant to be run in Google Colab.
+For this, mount Google Drive on your computer, create a folder "Colab Notebooks", and pull the transformers repository there.
+Then run the [DataPrep.ipynb](https://nbviewer.jupyter.org/github/polakowo/transformers/blob/master/MoviePlots/DataPrep.ipynb) notebook to prepare the data.
+After this, you should be ready to execute any Training notebook without issues.